jshimkoski/shimmy-grid/README.md

 Q: Will you add gutters to shimmy-grid?

-A: No. shimmy-grid is strictly structural.
-Use a .gutter class for parent elements inside columns instead (as done in the demo page).
+A: Possibly.
+Use a .gutter class for parent elements inside columns for the time being (as done in the demo page).

 Q: Why aren't the responsive features supported on IE 8 and below?